 Recovery Support Services Designed with Respect to Sex and Relationships

 Sex and substance use often intersect, sometimes by coincidence and sometimes on purpose.
-At least initially, alcohol and certain drugs can seem to make sex and intimacy more pleasurable by removing inhibitions, boosting confidence, increasing stamina and performance.
-It is no wonder that “partying and playing” (PnP) is embraced as a kind of subculture especially among gay and bi men.
-Because it works (at first).
+Initially, substances make sex and intimacy seem more pleasurable by removing inhibitions, boosting confidence, increasing stamina, and performance.
+It’s no wonder why chemsex is embraced as a subculture, especially among men who have sex with men (MSM).

-This is why the Montrose Center created the Sexual Health in Recovery (SHiR) program.
-SHiR is a combination of outpatient treatment and support services designed to help you reach your personal life and recovery goals, with special emphasis toward balancing pleasure and safety with respect to sex and relationships.
-The Montrose Center has been providing quality substance use disorder (SUD) counseling and treatment dedicated to the lesbian, gay, bisexual, transgender and queer (LGBTQ) communities and persons living with HIV/AIDS (PLWHA) for over 40 years.
+As part of the Sex Plus program, the Montrose Center created Sexual Health in Recovery (SHiR) to help those struggling with sex and substances find balance again in their lives.
+SHiR is a combination of counseling and support services designed to help you reach your personal life and recovery goals, with special emphasis toward balancing pleasure and safety with respect to sex and relationships.
+There are a variety of support services to meet your needs:

 - 8-week substance use recovery program with group + individual therapy (IOP)